89Q12/M3E5/README.md

   - disabling some features
   - integration of the nmt AI

-# Things that are working right now

-- Chatbot
-  - currently trainning but I'm halfway through it
-- Home assistant
-  - AI integration

 # Home assistant

 For this part I'm using a modified version of this [assistant](https://github.com/ggeop/Python-ai-assistant).<br>